felixonmars/cixl/devlog/faster_fibers.md

 #### 2018-05-24

 ### Intro
-In a previous [post](https://github.com/basic-gongfu/cixl/blob/master/devlog/minimal_fibers.md), I presented [Cixl](https://github.com/basic-gongfu/cixl)'s strategy for implementing fibers on top of [ucontext](http://pubs.opengroup.org/onlinepubs/7908799/xsh/ucontext.h.html).
+In a previous [post](https://github.com/basic-gongfu/cixl/blob/master/devlog/minimal_fibers.md), I presented [Cixl](https://github.com/basic-gongfu/cixl)'s implementation of fibers on top of [ucontext](http://pubs.opengroup.org/onlinepubs/7908799/xsh/ucontext.h.html).
 One of the issues with ucontext is that it does more than needed for a fiber scheduler, another is that the functionality was deprecated a while back.
-In place of ucontext, the POSIX gods suggest using [pthreads](https://computing.llnl.gov/tutorials/pthreads/) instead.
-Until recently, I was under the impression that the reason we're going through all this trouble with fibers is that they can't be implemented on top of preemptive threads without loosing most of their qualities.
-But then I realized that I never really heard of anyone trying, a quick web search turned up [npth](https://github.com/gpg/npth) but that's about it; so I set out on a 3 day expedition into pthread land, mostly to prove to myself that it isn't possible.
+In is place, the POSIX gods suggest using [pthreads](https://computing.llnl.gov/tutorials/pthreads/) instead.
+Until recently, I was under the impression that the reason we're going through all this trouble with user space scheduling is that it can't be implemented on top of preemptive threads without loosing most its qualities.
+But then I realized that I never really heard of anyone trying; and I mean really trying, not using it as a low performance fallback; a quick web search turned up [npth](https://github.com/gpg/npth) but that's about it; so I set out on a 3 day expedition into pthread land, mostly to prove to myself that it isn't possible.
 Except; from where I'm standing right now, it certainly looks like it might be.
 And besides being possible, and not deprecated; it's also potentially 2-3 times faster while supporting all but the most extreme fiber cases.

 ### Implementation
 An initial implementation that switched back and forth between scheduler loop and fibers ran roughly 10 times slower than ucontext.
-But just as I was about to declare victory and move on, I realized that I would probably be better off reusing the existing scheduler loop than duplicating it.
+But just as I was about to declare victory and move on, I realized that I would probably be better off reusing the native scheduler loop than replacing it.
 Making fibers responsible for forwarding the run signal without using a separate loop brought the time down to 2-3 times faster than ucontext.
-This means that it's potentially running two threads at a time, the scheduler loop and the current fiber; which means that access to common resources has to be controlled using either locks or atomics.
+The scheduler potentially runs two threads at a time, the loop and the current fiber; which means that access to common resources has to be protected using locks or atomics.

-The scheduler is reduced to launching the first and cleaning up finished fibers, it doesn't return until all fibers are joined.
+The scheduler loop is reduced to launching the first and cleaning up finished fibers, it doesn't return until all fibers have been joined.

 sched.[h](https://github.com/basic-gongfu/cixl/blob/master/src/cixl/sched.h)/[c](https://github.com/basic-gongfu/cixl/blob/master/src/cixl/sched.c)
 ```